canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 TCP and UDP via the ``net.netfilter.nf_flowtable_tcp_timeout`` and ``net.netfilter.nf_flowtable_udp_timeout`` sysctls, but are otherwise fixed in other cases (30 seconds as of Linux 6.15).
 The conntrack state is synchronized according to the received packets.
-FIXME: I *think* custom conntrack timeouts are not applied, but unsure - net/netfilter/nf_flow_table_core.c - flow_offload_fixup_ct(), nf_flow_table_tcp_timeout() offload timeouts seem fixed and entries are refreshed based on struct net timeouts.

 Certain network interface cards (NICs) also support hardware offload of the flow information, further optimizing packet forwarding.
 When this is not available or